-Recently named 2018 North Bay Business Journal Winery Sales & Marketing Officer Of The Year with over 16 years of wine experience having managed or sold over 50 million cases and developed over 500+ wine brands... executive, marketing & sales professional, wine blogger, fine wine investor and wine public speaker Eric Guerra has lead some of the industries’ most iconic wineries and wine brands.
+Author of the highly acclaimed "When Great Wine Is Not Enough: A Wine Sales & Marketing Guide For Wineries, Négociants & Wine Brand Owners", named the 2018 North Bay Business Journal Winery Sales & Marketing Officer Of The Year, with over 17 years of wine experience, having managed or sold over 20 million cases of wine and developed over 500+ wine brands while receiving 14 packaging awards... author, wine executive, label designer, wine blogger, fine wine investor and wine public speaker Eric Guerra has lead some of the industries’ most iconic wineries and wine brands, including his recent wine venture www.reservetastings.com, a direct-to-consumer private Wine + Music club that offers high-end wines that are paired with musically inspired label artwork and playlists.